Arm Lift in Pittsburgh

 During your arm lift consultation, you will discuss your surgical goals, concerns, and expectations with Dr. Pautler.
 It is important to talk about previous surgeries, your current medications, and any drug allergies.

 Dr. Pautler will perform a health examination and discuss your treatment options, potential complications, and potential surgical outcomes with you.
-During the appointment, you will also be briefed about the steps involved in the procedure.
+During the appointment, you will also be briefed about the steps involved in the procedure as well as view several examples of Dr .
+Pautler’s previous work.

 The Arm Lift Procedure

-During the arm lift, general anesthesia or local anesthesia with sedation will be administered.
+During an arm tuck, general anesthesia or local anesthesia with sedation will be administered.
 Dr. Pautler will make precise incisions in the bottom or inner side of the arm.
 The amount of skin to be removed will influence the length of these incisions.

-Through the incisions, the underlying tissues can be accessed and tightened.
-Liposuction will be used to remove excess fat, and scalpel excision will be used to remove excess skin.
-The remaining skin will be redraped over the new contours of the arm, Following surgery, all incisions will be closed with stitches.
+The underlying tissues can be accessed and tightened through the incisions.
+Excess fat will be removed through liposuction, if needed, and excess arm skin removal is accomplished by scalpel excision.
+The remaining skin will be redraped over the new contours of the arm.
+Following surgery, all incisions will be closed with absorbable stitches.

 Arm Lift Recovery